mvcisback/py-aiger-dfa/README.md

 states, and outputs of `my_dfa` to their **1-hot** encoded counterparts in `my_aig`.

-`relabels` have the following schema:
+`relabels` has the following schema:

 ```python
 relabels = {